BeiDouMS/BeiDou-Server/README.md

 * Providing improvements to the code through a [Pull Request](https://github.com/P0nk/Cosmic/pulls) from your own fork.
 * Reporting a bug by creating an [Issue](https://github.com/P0nk/Cosmic/issues).
 * Providing information to existing issues or reviewing pull requests that others have made.
+* ...and in other ways that I haven't thought of!

 ### Continuous integration
 A GitHub Actions pipeline is set up to run the build automatically when a new pull request is opened or commits are pushed to an existing one.
 This ensures that the code compiles and all the tests pass.